Jon-Webb-79/Mac_Config/README.rst

 #. alter role ``ALTER ROLE username ROLES;`` where ``ROLES`` could be
    ``CREATEDB, SUPERUSER, CREATEROLE, REPLICATION, BYPASS RLS`` etc.

+Install SQL-Server
+##################
+#.
+Install docker.
+    #.
+Navigate to the docker website :ref:`Docker <https://docs.docker.com/desktop/install/mac-install/>`_
+    #.
+Click the install for the correct chip type.
+    #.
+Once downloaded move the docker icon to the Applications folder.
+    #.
+Open docker and configure with standard settings.
+    #.
+Sign up for docker service if you have not already done so.
+    #.
+Click on the settings icon and navigate to advanced.
+    #.
+In the advanced settings, ensure 4 GB of memory is allocated
+#.
+Install Azure Data Studio
+    #.
+Navigate to this web site :ref:`Azure <https://learn.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver16&tabs=redhat-install%2Credhat-uninstall>`_
+    #.
+Click on the MacOS zip file for the correct chip type.
+    #.
+This automatically installs to the Download folder.
+Move it to applications once the download is finished.
+# Downlaod the MS SQL Container Image
+    #.
+Navigate to :ref:`Azure <https://hub.docker.com>`_
+    #.
+Type ``azure sql edge`` into the docker hub search bar.
+    #.
+FInd and click on the azuer sql edge icon supplied by Microsoft.
+    #.
+Find the termal command on the top right f screen.
+Copy the command and pase into terminal.
+    #.
+Once command is complete, you should be able to see the image in docker in the images tab
+#.
+Run the SQL image in a container
+    #.
+While inserting an appropriate password Run this command ``docker run --cap-add SYS_PTRACE -e 'ACCEPT_EULA=1' -e 'MSSQL_SA_PASSWORD=yourStrong(!)Password' -e 'MSSQL_PID=Developer' -p 1433:1433 --name azuresqledge -d mcr.microsoft.com/azure-sql-edge``
+    #.
+If executed correctly then the Docker image should show that it is in use.
+#.
+Connect Azuer Data Studio to database
+    #.
+Open Azure Data studio
+    #.
+Click on Create a connection
+    #.
+Set user to sa and fill out other information.
+Also set server to localhost for local operations.
+    #.
+Also set Authentical to SQL Login and click connect

 Backup
 ######